adonisjs/v6-docs/content/docs/experimental/inertia.md

 ```

 Because, the AdonisJS process that is responsible for restarting the server is watching files included in the `tsconfig.json` file.

+### Why my production build is not working ?

+A common issue is that you just forgot to set `NODE_ENV=production` when running your production build.